residualentropy/oa-2023-24/README.md

 ### The Raspberry Pi/ESP8266 code...

 You can find all of that code at [https://github.com/residualentropy/rpi-esp8266-ds18b20](https://github.com/residualentropy/rpi-esp8266-ds18b20).
+I know someone is going to ask why I didn't use the WiFi capabilities of the ESP8266 and skip the Raspberry Pi altogether.
+The answer is simply that the ESP8266 does not have stable support for WPA2-Enterprise networks like those found on campus.
+In a home setting this likely would be possible.

 ### Food safety...